-Noticeably, most of the enhancement is related to the third contribution, i.e. to the enhanced radiation of the light emitted by the nanoresonators within the objective collection angle (antenna effect) [38].
+Noticeably, most of the enhancement is related to the third contribution, i.e. to the enhanced radiation of the light emitted by the nanoresonators within the objective collection angle (antenna effect) [34].
 To gain a better understanding of the phenomenon, we plot in Fig. 4 the emission angular pattern in the upper air half-space and in the lower Si half-space for a resonant structure (a) and for the continuous film (b).
 The same set of uncorrelated dipoles mentioned above is also used for these calculations.
 It can be seen that two effects take place in the nanoresonators compared to the continuous film: (i) an increase in the fraction of emitted photons that are beamed towards the air half-space compared to those that are emitted towards the substrate, with the nanoresonator beaming a larger fraction of the radiated photons towards the air half-space, and (ii) a drastic difference in the total number of radiated photons (note the different intensity scales for the two plots).
 The analysis shows that this drastic enhancement in the radiation efficiency is not related to a larger emission rate for the dipoles in the nanoresonator compared to the film, rather it is due to the large fraction of light that is waveguided and trapped inside the continuous film, which adds a further non-radiative loss channel for the film.
 The enhancement in the total emitted power (second step of the simulation analysis described above) is indeed particularly low due to the small quality factor of the resonances, mainly caused by the low reflectivity of the waveguide facets that is estimated to be around 68 % (see Supporting Information).
-Nevertheless, contributions from waveguide cavity resonances are unambiguously detected as periodic oscillations in the emission signal as a function of the cavity length.
-In perspective, the quality factor of the resonances could be improved by fabricating steeper end facets or by a more advanced level of nanophotonic engineering, which would include for example nanostructured Bragg mirrors.
-It should also be noted that Fig. 4 suggests that radiation enhancement into the substrate, although less substantial than the one towards the air half-space, is still significant and is also accompanied by an even more favorable beaming that reduces the angular width of the emitted photons and increases directionality.
+Nevertheless, Fabry-Pérot contributions are unambiguously detected as periodic oscillations in the emission signal as a function of the cavity length.
+In perspective, the quality factor of the Fabry-Pérot resonances could be improved by fabricating steeper end facets or by a more advanced level of nanophotonic engineering, which would include for example nanostructured Bragg mirrors.

-Waveguide cavity resonances are also expected to have an effect on the spectral shape of the emission band, by enhancing those wavelength components that are on resonance with the cavity and suppressing those that are off resonance.
+Fabry-Pérot cavity resonances are also expected to have an effect on the spectral shape of the emission band, by enhancing those wavelength components that are on resonance with the cavity and suppressing those that are off resonance.
 Indeed, Fig. 5(a) shows the periodic modulation of the emission spectrum measured on resonators of varying length and therefore varying resonant wavelength.
-The steep drop around 1600 nm represents the cut-off of the InGaAs/InP SPAD (see

-Supporting Information) and does not allow for a full quantitative analysis of the resulting spectral shape.
+The steep drop around 1600 nm represents the cut-off of the InGaAs/InP SPAD (see Supporting Information) and does not allow for a quantitative analysis of the resulting spectral shape.